Docker Fundamentals: From Images to Production Containers

 | always | Always restart, including after Docker daemon restart |

 For production services, unless-stopped or always are usually appropriate.
-Consider whether you want the service to restart after a code bug that causes repeated crashes, which could mask an underlying issue.
+Think about whether you want the service to restart after a code bug that causes repeated crashes, which could mask an underlying issue.

 Docker containers work well in many scenarios but are not always the right tool.